Characterizations of smooth projective horospherical varieties of Picard number one: Abstract

 \section{Abstract}

-Let $X$ be a smooth projective horospherical variety of Picard number one, of type $B_m$ for $m \geq 3$ or of type $F_4$.
-We show that any uniruled projective manifold with Picard number one is biholomorphic to $X$ if the variety of minimal rational tangents at a general point is projectively equivalent to that of $X$.
+Let $X$ be a smooth projective horospherical variety of Picard number one.
+We show that a uniruled projective manifold of Picard number one is biholomorphic to $X$ if its variety of minimal rational tangents at a general point is projectively equivalent to that of $X$.
+To get a local flatness of the geometric structure arising from the variety of minimal rational tangents, we apply the methods of $W$-normal complete step prolongations.
+We compute the associated Lie algebra cohomology space of degree two and show the vanishing of holomorphic sections of the vector bundle having this cohomology space as a fiber.